MatthewKowalski/learn-xcode-and-swift/Advanced Swift/Part 2/README.md

 ---
 ## Purpose
 The second part of the "Advanced Swift" section will serve as a place to keep my notes regarding Swift as I work through building the project.
-The project for this part will not be served remotely in this repository as the skeleton was acquired via the Udemy Course (below) and I only plan to keep projects that I worked on from the start on here.
+The primary project (Calculator app) for this part will not be served remotely in this repository as the skeleton was acquired via the Udemy Course (below) and I only plan to keep projects that I worked on from the start on here.

 Follows the [Udemy Course](https://www.udemy.com/ios-12-app-development-bootcamp/)

 ---
 ## Interesting Concepts (Notes)
 A section to list any new, interesting concepts that I may come across while working on this part's project.

+### Swift **Struct**s vs. **Class**es
+---
+1. Inheritance is reserved for Classes
+   * You cannot inherit from a `struct`
+   * You cannot subclass within a `struct`
+2. Structs live on the Stack
+3. Classes live in the Heap w/ a reference in the Stack
+4. "Structs are value types"
+   * Store the actual data values
+   * If we copied a `struct`, the new copy would have exactly the same values
+5. "Classes are reference types"
+   * Store reference to a block of memory
+   * If we copied a `class`, only the reference is copied